Mithridates I of Media Atropatene

-Mithridates I of Media Atropatene, sometimes known as Mithridates I and Mithridates of Media (100 BC-66 BC) was a King of Media Atropatene.
+Mithridates I of Media Atropatene, sometimes known as Mithridates I and Mithridates of Media (100 BC – 66 BC) was a king of Media Atropatene.

-Although Mithridates I was a Median Prince, little is known on his lineage and his life.
-In or before 67 BC, Mithridates I married an unnamed Armenian Princess from the Artaxiad Dynasty who was a daughter of the Armenian King Tigranes the Great and, possibly, his wife, Cleopatra of Pontus.
+Although Mithridates I was a Median prince, little is known on his lineage and his life.
+In or before 67 BC, Mithridates I married an unnamed Armenian princess from the Artaxiad dynasty who was a daughter of the Armenian king Tigranes the Great and, possibly, his wife, Cleopatra of Pontus.

 Mithridates I ruled from 67 to c.
 66 BC.
-Mithridates I is mentioned by Cassius Dio in the last campaign against the Roman General Lucullus in 67 BC.
+Mithridates I is mentioned by Cassius Dio in the last campaign against the Roman general Lucullus in 67 BC.
 He was supporting Tigranes, when his father-in-law went to war against the Romans to invade Cappadocia in 67 BC.
-There is a possibility that Mithridates I was present with Tigranes the Great and the King Mithridates VI of Pontus, when Tigranes and Mithridates VI were defeated by Lucullus at the Arsanias River in 66 BC.
+There is a possibility that Mithridates I was present with Tigranes the Great and King Mithridates VI of Pontus, when Tigranes and Mithridates VI were defeated by Lucullus at the Arsanias River in 66 BC.

 Mithridates I appeared to have died in c.
 66 BC, as his relative Darius I was King of Media Atropatene in c.
 65 BC.
-According to modern genealogies, Mithridates I and his Armenian wife are presented in being the parents of a child, a son called Ariobarzanes I which can explain the claims of Mithridates I's descendants to the Armenian Kingship in opposition to the lasting ruling monarchs of the Artaxiad Dynasty.
+According to modern genealogies, Mithridates I and his Armenian wife are presented in being the parents of a child, a son called Ariobarzanes I which can explain the claims of Mithridates I's descendants to the Armenian kingship in opposition to the lasting ruling monarchs of the Artaxiad dynasty.